 The cinematography by Bill Pope is very well done throughout the film’s run-time and really backs up the already effective editing.
 Once again similar to the CG effects, the cinematography and editing are also used for comedy many times throughout the film.
 Many techniques like these really help the film feel fresh and really fit with the tone.
 The film also has the usual bright colour palette to be expected from this director, this also backs up the tone very well and feels reminiscent of the comic book series in a few shots.

-‘Scott Pilgrim vs. the World’ is the pinnacle of a stylized film in my opinion, making great use of all elements of filmmaking to create a truly incredible experience.
-Along with the enjoyable story and likeable developed characters, there really isn’t much to dislike about ‘Scott Pilgrim’.
+‘Scott Pilgrim vs. the World’ is the pinnacle of a stylised film in my opinion, making great use of all elements of filmmaking to create a truly incredible experience.
+Along with the enjoyable story and likeable developed characters, there really isn’t much to dislike about ‘Scott Pilgrim.’
 Personally, I adore this film to pieces and would always recommend giving it a watch.
-No doubt in my mind this one is a 9/10, great job Edgar Wright.
-Keep-up the good work.
+Final Rating: 9/10.